Hope Fault: Hanmer Basin

 Hanmer Basin is a small (10 x 20 km) pull-apart basin formed at the overlap between the Hope River and Conway segments of the Hope Fault.
 The right-stepping geometry of the offset between the two segments has caused local extension to occur and a basin to form.
 The hot springs of Hanmer Springs are one of the results of the basin formation.
 Other smaller basins of similar type have formed at minor offsets along the Hope River segment.
 The basin began to form in the Pleistocene and contains more than 1000 m of sedimentary fill in the main depocenter.
 The eastern end of the basin is currently being deformed by transpression associated with the southwestern end of the Conway segment.
 The destruction of the basin at its eastern end is matched by transtensional deformation at the western end that continues to enlarge the basin, giving rise to a roughly steady-state geometry.
 The basin fill is being constantly reworked as it is uplifted at the basin's eastern end and redeposited to the west.

 History

 The oldest fill in the Hanmer Basin is Pleistocene in age, which constrains the development of the Hope Fault to that period.

-The most recent earthquake on the Hope Fault was the 2016 Kaikoura earthquake, which ruptured part of the Seaward segment.
+The most recent earthquake on the Hope Fault was the 2016 Kaikōura earthquake, which ruptured part of the Seaward segment.

 The previous earthquake was the 1888 North Canterbury earthquake, which ruptured the whole of the Hope River segment.
 Alexander McKay, a geologist working for the New Zealand geological survey, observed horizontal offsets in farm fences of between 1.5 and 2.6 metres along the fault.
 He was the first to associate a strike-slip displacement with an earthquake.
 The longest segment, the Conway segment, shows evidence of past earthquakes, although none have been recorded since European settlement in about 1850.
 Investigations show that at least three events have occurred, the most recent of which is dated to between 1720 and 1840.